-Animals Pets How to Protect Your Dog's Paws This Summer By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated July 29, 2019 If it's really hot, walk your dog in the grass to protect his paws.
+Animals Pets How to Protect Your Dog's Paws This Summer By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated July 29, 2019 If it's really hot, walk your dog in the grass to protect his paws.
 Annette Shaff/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Imagine walking down the sidewalk barefoot on a blistering hot day.
 You'd be in agony after a few seconds.
 That's how your dog likely feels when you head out for a stroll in the heat of the day.
 Pet owners often overlook how painful hot pavement can be for their four-legged companions.
 Here are some tips for protecting those paws when it's hot outside: Adjust your walk schedule Avoid the middle of the day and take your walks in the early morning or evening hours suggests the Humane Society of the United States.
 That's when the pavement isn't so hot.
 Get off the concrete Have your dog walk in the grass or dirt instead of the sidewalk or other hot surfaces.
 Those surfaces are much cooler, and there's a much lower chance the dog's pads will get burned.
 Try it for yourself Before you bring your dog outside, test to see how hot the concrete or blacktop is.
 Press the back of your hand against the concrete for seven to 10 seconds to see if it will be comfortable for your dog to walk on.
 If it’s too hot for your hand, it’s too hot for your dog’s paws, says the Humane Society of Charlotte.
 Dog booties can protect your pet from the heat of hot pavement.
 Bill Morrow/Flickr Cover up Consider protective booties or paw wax, which creates a barrier against the elements.
 They will create a protective layer between your dog's feet and hot surfaces.
 Build up calluses Walk your dog on concrete during the cooler part of the day to help build up calluses on the pads of her feet, suggests the Oregon Humane Society.
 Be careful at the beach, too Sand can get as hot as pavement.
 Use the hand test in this setting as well before taking your pet out to the beach.
 Your dog's paw pads may be more sensitive after being in the water, so pay special attention to her feet if she's just been swimming or splashing around.
 What to look for Chewing and licking her paws could be a sign your dog has burned her paw pads.
 Madcat_Madlove/Shutterstock If you've been out with your dog on a hot day, it's a good idea to check her feet for any problems.
 Here are signs of possible burned paw pads: limping or refusing to keep walkinglicking or chewing at feetpads that are darker in color than normalblisters or redness on the feetmissing part of paw pad If you think your dog might have burned her paw pads, here's what to do, according to the Oregon Humane Society: Carry your dog to a grassy, cool area.Immediately rinse with cool water.Apply a gentle antibacterial cream or liquid.Keep your pet from licking her paws.If burns are minor, apply an antibacterial ointment and loosely bandage.For serious burns, see your vet to prevent infection.